Tuesday, November 19, 2024

 Building Software for AI Agents

-As I state here it doesn't have to be a locally running background server with API endpoints, it could be some other kind of implementation, but there are plenty of examples of software that currently use background REST API calls.
+As I've stated, it doesn't have to be a locally running background server with API endpoints, it could be some other kind of implementation, but there are plenty of examples of software that currently use background REST API calls.
 For example, you can have locally running versions of PostgreSQL, Gitlab, and Jenkins accessible through their API calls.
 Another good example is Home Assistant.
 You can use the Home Assistant API for home automation that can interact with various Home devices controlling lights, thermostats, and other devices through Home Assistant's API.

 Example: An AI-Driven Spreadsheet